China Hubei city to relax outbound travel curbs, Beijing out of bounds

-BEIJING/SHANGHAI, March 18 (Reuters) - The Chinese city of Ezhou in Hubei province, the epicentre of the coronavirus pandemic, has relaxed restrictions on outbound travel for non-resident citizens within its borders, but they will not be allowed to travel to Beijing, it said on Wednesday.
+BEIJING/SHANGHAI (Reuters) - The Chinese city of Ezhou in Hubei province, the epicenter of the coronavirus pandemic, has relaxed restrictions on outbound travel for non-resident citizens within its borders, but they will not be allowed to travel to Beijing, it said on Wednesday.

 The city government said on its official website that people holding residence cards for regions outside Ezhou, excluding those returning to Beijing, would be permitted to drive out of the city once they have filled out a declaration.